mkiser/WTFJHT/_topics/trump-epa.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/02/22/Day-34/">February 22, 2017</a></small></div>
-<p><strong>The White House recently deleted all of the data on its <a href="https://open.whitehouse.gov/">open data portal</a></strong>, which serves as the public clearinghouse for data on everything from federal budgets to climate change initiatives.
+<p><strong>The White House recently deleted all of the data on its <a href="https://open.whitehouse.gov/">open data portal</a></strong>, which serves as the public clearinghouse for data on everything from federal budgets to <a href="/trump-epa/">climate change</a> initiatives.
 Most of this data should still be available through an <a href="https://open.obamawhitehouse.archives.gov/">archived version of the portal</a>. (<a href="http://thehill.com/blogs/pundits-blog/technology/320511-why-is-federal-government-data-disappearing" target="_blank">The Hill</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/02/20/Day-32/">February 20, 2017</a></small></div>
-<p><strong>"Not My President"</strong>: Thousands of demonstrators turned out across the US to challenge Trump on Presidents Day and call attention to Trump’s crackdown on immigration, his party’s response to climate change and the environment.
+<p><strong>"Not My President"</strong>: Thousands of demonstrators turned out across the US to challenge Trump on Presidents Day and call attention to Trump’s crackdown on immigration, his party’s response to <a href="/trump-epa/">climate change</a> and the environment.
 Organizers said they chose to rally on the holiday as a way to honor past presidents by exercising their constitutional right to assemble and peacefully protest. (<a href="https://www.washingtonpost.com/national/thousands-of-demonstrators-across-us-say-not-my-president/2017/02/20/4c2a6f2a-f7b0-11e6-aa1e-5f735ee31334_story.html" target="_blank">Washington Post</a>)</p>